 Mini-strokes (TIAs) — the warning signs that demand attention

-This question—is it dementia, is it depression, is it both—is one that even specialists sometimes struggle with.
+This question is one that even specialists sometimes struggle with.
 The cognitive symptoms of depression can look a lot like the cognitive symptoms of dementia.
 Both can show up as slowness, poor concentration, memory problems, withdrawal from life.
 Both can make a person look vacant or confused.
 Both can come on gradually.
-Both can make your parent seem like someone you're worried about when they're not acting like themselves.

 But the distinction matters because one is highly treatable and the other is not.
-Depression is treatable.
+Depression responds to medication and therapy.
 Dementia is progressive and irreversible.
 And when they happen together, which they can and do, the treatment approach changes.
 Getting this right means pushing past vague worry and getting a real assessment.
-It means being your parent's advocate in a way that doctors sometimes need to be pushed to understand.

 The Overlap Is Real

-Here's what makes this so confusing.
 Depression causes cognitive problems.
 When someone is depressed, their attention is fragmented.
 Their memory for recent events gets worse.
 They move slowly because their motivation is gone.
-They make mistakes that look like the kind of errors someone with dementia makes.
-They forget things they would normally remember.
-They can't focus on conversations.
+They make mistakes that look like the errors someone with dementia makes.

 The tricky part is that when depression and dementia coexist, treating only one doesn't fully solve the problem.
 If you treat the depression but there's underlying dementia, your parent will feel better emotionally but still continue to decline cognitively.
 If you try to manage dementia but ignore depression, your parent will be cognitively supported but emotionally struggling, which makes everything harder.